chennachaos/cmake-novice/_episodes/01-introduction.md

 need to be compiled using an appropriate compiler in order to generate an executable.
-Building software can be a very complicated process that requires identifying the depedencies in the source code and link them accordingly.
+Building software can be a very complicated process that requires identifying the dependencies in the source code and link them accordingly.
 If the software is actively developed, these can also change over time.
 For medium to large projects, taking care of such dependencies is a tedious task that is better performed automatically by a tool, usually called *build system*